Loreauville, Louisiana: Points of interest

 Bayou Teche winds its way through Loreauville along the western edge of the Village.
 Several 19th century wood-fired sugar mills were located along Bayou Teche within the village limits.
 The growing of sugar cane was an important crop in the early days of the settlement.
 One processing site was located approximately 0.5 mi north of the Loreauville Bridge on Bridge Street, on the east bank of the bayou.
 As late as 1970 several brick foundations and remains of the original fire pits and kettles were visible on the banks of the bayou.
 Alterations to the landscape in that area have rendered this and most other sites invisible to the naked eye, but archeological evidence (fired bricks, and other detritus) remains just beneath the surface.
 With the centralization of sugarcane processing via agricultural cooperatives, local processing became more centralized at the Vida Shaw sugar mill, which operated from the late 1930s until the early 1970s on Bayou Teche at Vida Shaw Road.

 Lake Dauterive or Lake Fausse Pointe is located to the east of Loreauville and is a popular spot for hunting, fishing, and recreational water sports.
 The boat landing at the end of Louisiana Highway 3242 (Lake Dauterive Road) was one of several filming locations for the 1977 film Return to Boggy Creek.
 Lake Fausse Pointe State Park is east of the boat landing and is accessible via Parish Road 169/Bayou Benoit Levee Road via travel through St. Martin Parish.

-The Loreauville branch of the Iberia Parish Public Library, located on Main Street at the intersection of Breaux Street, was constructed in the late 1960s.
+The Loreauville branch of the Iberia Parish Public Library, now located on Broussard Road next to Loreauville Elementary School, replaced the old 1960's era Public Library located at Main Street and Breaux Street.

 Loreauville High School, one of five public high schools in Iberia Parish, serves local students from 7th through 12th grade.
 This masonry and wood facility was constructed in the early 1940s.
 The main building has been renovated, expanded, and modernized over the years to accommodate a growing student population.
 The main building in the 1940s housed all of Loreauville's student population, and as the village grew in population, additional facilities were added.
 The original central building may be the oldest school facility in continuous use in Iberia Parish.

 Historic businesses, buildings and structures

-Main street in Loreauville has evolved over the years since the establishment of the village.
-The description that follows begins at the north end of the village and terminates at the south end with the Loreauville hospital.
-Notable businesses and structures that appeared along Main Street are:
+Main Street in Loreauville has evolved over the years since the establishment of the village.